Candice Cohen-Ahnine: Death

 Following the court ruling, Cohen-Ahnine prepared to leave for Riyadh in September 2012 to visit Aya.

 On 16 August, Cohen-Ahnine died after falling to her death from a window in Paris.
 It is unclear whether the death was an accident or was a murder, but suicide has been ruled out.

+A few days prior to her death, Cohen-Ahnine told relatives that she felt threatened, and French police were reportedly investigating if she had been trying to escape from her flat, "as if she was escaping something dangerous", and fell out of the window.
 According to the London Evening Standard, investigations conducted by the Paris prosecutor suggested that Cohen-Ahnine was attempting to get into a neighboring apartment by climbing through the window.

 Cohen-Ahnine's lawyer said the death appeared to be "some sort of accident" and did not know whether it was malicious, but did say that "what I can tell you is that it wasn't a suicide".
 Jean-Claude Elfassi, a co-author of Cohen-Ahnine's book, said, "I can only show my disgust at the slowness of the investigating judge in charge of her case, who after three years of investigating never delivered an arrest warrant for Prince Sattam al-Saud."

 On 21 August, the police announced that Cohen-Ahnine's death was an accident.
 A witness confirmed seeing her trying to move from one window to another.
 The police suspect that she was under antidepressant medication; toxicology results are expected.

 On 14 June 2013 it was announced that the second husband of Candice Cohen-Ahnine Alain Cucumel was "mis en examen" (in the French criminal procedure the point at which a person formally becomes a suspect at law) for "aggravated assault and battery causing unintentional death".